Working in the Netherlands

-In the Netherlands, employers must pay all employees aged 21 and over at least the statutory minimum wage and the statutory minimum holiday allowance.
-For employees aged 15 to 20, the youth minimum wage applies.
+In the Netherlands, employees aged 15 to 20 receive the youth minimum wage.
 The minimum wage will increase incrementally until the age of 21.
 If you get a part-time job as a student in the Netherlands, you’ll probably receive statutory minimum wage.
 The minimum wage is adjusted twice a year on 1st January and 1st July.
+Employers must pay all employees aged 21 and over at least the statutory minimum wage and the statutory minimum holiday allowance.
+If you have a job where you get at least the Dutch minimum wage, you will need to take out Dutch public health insurance.
+This mandatory when you:

-- Have a temporary, part-time or full-time job (including paid internships and volunteering) with a Dutch employer
+• Have a temporary, part-time or full-time job (including paid internships and volunteering) with a Dutch employer

-- Are self-employed in the Netherlands
+• Are self-employed in the Netherlands

-- Pay income tax in the Netherlands
+• Pay income tax in the Netherlands

-- Work for a Dutch employer remotely
+• Work for a Dutch employer remotely

 For more information about taking out Dutch health insurance, check out our health insurance section.